vduruiss/SROpNet/README.md

 ## 1D Diffusion with Parametric Forcing

-Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different forcing term
+Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different forcing term.

 ![Diff1D_Exp1](https://github.com/vduruiss/SROpNet/assets/81578633/aeba328e-c435-4ae7-ad8a-3f10fc2031a0)